Optophys-Lab/Datastructure_documentation/gui_documentation/LabbookCommander.md

 # LabbookCommander
-is not needed anymore.. maybe will be rewritten for signing entries..
+is not needed anymore as has been replaced by eLabFTW

+maybe will be rewritten for signing entries..

 ~~~~
 written by: